 Photo: BjoernEisbaer (WikiCommons)

-Other popular landmarks around Milan are the Castello Sforzesco, the Galleria Vittorio Emanuele, the Church of Sant’Ambrogio, and the Cimitero Monumentale.
-Milan also has the honor of hosting one of the most famous paintings in the world: the Last Supper.
+Other popular Milan landmarks are the Castello Sforzesco, the Galleria Vittorio Emanuele, the Church of Sant’Ambrogio, and the Cimitero Monumentale.
+Milan also hosts one of the world’s most famous paintings: the Last Supper.
 You can (briefly) view the all-mighty piece at the Santa Maria delle Grazie.
-Tickets are pricey and highly sought-after.
+Tickets are pricey and highly sought-after, so book them well in advance.

 Further Reading